Short-Term Study Abroad

 The Freshman Global Lab allows FisherDirect students (those directly admitted to Fisher) to go abroad during their first year at Ohio State.
 The Freshman Global Lab combines a section of the BUSMHR 2000 Introduction to International Business class (core business class) with travel to Europe during May where students will learn about culture and important industries through a variety of site visits.

-The Green Business program explores concepts and principles of “green business” in Costa Rica.
+The Sustainable Business Global Lab explores concepts and principles of “green business” in Costa Rica.
 The course gives undergraduate students the opportunity to gain in-country international experience with a blend of academic, corporate, and cultural experiences focused on green business practices.

 The Summer Global Internship Programs provide an opportunity for undergraduate students to participate in a customized global internship based on students' preferences.
 Students learn how business is conducted in that region and industry, as well as assimilate into the country's culture during the 8-week unpaid internship.